 This course continues the series aimed at providing the Physical Therapist Assistant student with basic skills in procedures commonly used in Physical Therapy.
-This course integrates both lecture and laboratory learning in the areas of goniometry, manual muscle testing, therapeutic massage, gait training and treatment following reconstructive surgery of the extremities.(Co/Prerequisite: PTAC112)
+This course integrates both lecture and laboratory learning in the areas of data collection (goniometry, manual muscle testing, length, girth, volume and body composition) therapeutic massage, gait training and treatment following reconstructive surgery of the extremities.
+This course will also cover theory and basic techniques for peripheral joint mobilization, and an introduction to patient education and community service.
+There will continue an emphasis on professionalism in behavior, appearance and rapport.
+(Prerequisites: PTAC112, AHLC123)

-PTAC190 Clinical Education Experience I 5 Cr
+PTAC190 Clinical Education Experience I

 Clinical education provides students with the opportunity to perform their responsibilities under appropriate physical therapist or physical therapist assistant supervision and with positive role modeling.
 The experience provides exposure to a variety of patients and learning activities.
 The clinical education is an organized sequence of learning activities integrated within the curriculum.
 It includes full time assignments, and follows the completion of relevant didactic instruction.
 Clinical education is provided in a variety of practice and health care settings and ensures participation in direct patient care.
-(Co/Prerequisite: All PTAC and AHLC courses from first year schedule) (224 hrs in 6 wks - usually 40 hr/wk x 6 wks minus 2 days for seminar course)
+(Co/ Prerequisite: All PTAC and AHLC courses from first year schedule) (224 hrs in 6 wks - usually 40 hr/wk x 6 wks minus 2 days for seminar course)